md-y/3354-splitsquad/Implementation/README.md

 TEST_PASSWORD="PASSWORD"
 ```

+The two notable test files are at the following locations:

+- Vitest: `src/lib/util/server.test.ts`
+- Playwright: `test/login.spec.ts`
+  - Playwright configuration is in `playwright.config.ts`

 ## What is missing from this implementation?

 There are a few features not implemented in this project due to development limitations.